June 30, 2022

 June 25, 2022

-JUN 25, patients and maladies: vitreous detachment
+JUN 25, patients and their maladies: vitreous detachment

 You can view these verses in a wider context by proceeding to 'Nurse-Verse: Patients and their Maladies' on our full-service blog "Edifying Nonsense".
 Click HERE!